Over the past few days, we have received many calls from customers who are interested in understanding how we handle the food we sell.

 We take food safety very seriously.
 Nothing is more important to us than making sure the food we deliver to you and your family is safe and healthy.

 We operate in a controlled food-grade warehouse (closed environment) meaning we are not open to the public.
 The only people touching your food are our trained warehouse staff, and they are wearing nitrile gloves and non-medical face coverings.
 All workers are temperature checked daily upon arriving at the facility.

 Our model has always been based on reducing food waste.
 The minimal handling of produce is critical to food waste reduction, because produce quality and shelf life diminishes when multiple people touch each item.
-At the SPUD.ca facilities we have always had the goal of having the fewest possible people handling (no more than two team members handling any non-produce item in our facility and one team member handling produce) your food before the items are sent to you.
+At the SPUD.ca facilities we have always had the goal of having the fewest possible people handling your food before the items are sent to you.

-At SPUD.ca, we understand clearly the trust you put in us to provide food to you and your families, so it is very important to us that you understand the policies we have in place to keep you safe.
+We understand the trust you put in us to provide food to you and your families, so it is very important to us that you understand the policies we have in place to keep you safe.